-As is the usual custom, the RCGP guidelines are based on the current positive evidence to date, but cautions that there is a need to study long-term effects of electronic cigarettes.
+As is the usual custom, the RCGP guidelines are based on the current positive evidence to date but cautions that there is a need to study the long-term effects of electronic cigarettes.
 It does say that “the benefits of ENDS* in assisting cessation should not be deferred while waiting for the publication of this research.”

 The good in the recommendations

 The main bright spot in the RCGP’s new guidelines is that they are offering a consistent road map to GP’s which brings the RCGP into lockstep with other British medical organisations by including vaping in smoking cessation method recommendations.
 Up until the guidelines were released, general practitioners did not have guidelines.
 This will mostly help to improve the public perception of vaping, which the recommendations point out is currently negative, with only 46 per cent of the population believing vaping is safer than smoking, despite Public Health England’s scientific assertions that it is 95 per cent safer than smoking.

 They also are directed to encourage quitters to join a local stop smoking group, which research has shown is highly effective when paired with vaping to increase the chances that a smoker will quit permanently.

 Additionally, the RCGP puts the idea that ecigs are an entry to smoking for young adults and teens as an issue “of low concern.”